kumanna/armadillo-debian/README.txt

   compiler to link with these libraries.

-  You can also link with the the equivalent of LAPACK and BLAS, e.g. Intel's MKL or AMD's ACML.
+  You can also link with the the equivalent of LAPACK and BLAS, eg. Intel's MKL or AMD's ACML.
 Under Mac OS X, link using -framework Accelerate

-=== 2.2.
-Installation on Unix-like systems ===
+=== 2.2: Installation on Linux / Mac OS X ===

 If you have installed Armadillo using an RPM or DEB package, you don't need to do anything else.
 Otherwise read on.